-AIA, LEED AP, EcoDistricts AP, LFA
+AIA, LEED BD+C ND, EcoDistricts AP, LFA

 Ian works with community members, institutions, and developers to document, certify, and advance high performance sustainable building projects.
 With an early background in mathematics, Ian emphasizes quantitative data and analysis to establish a logical design process that is integrated with certification frameworks and benchmarking.
-Past projects include consulting and architectural work for Living Building Challenge and LEED buildings including the Gateway Arch Museum expansion, Jan Phillips Learning Center, and Voney Art Studio, in St. Louis, MO, while living in the city for nearly ten years.
-In addition, he has been a past course instructor and guest critique at Washington Universities School of Architecture, and presented to classes as an ambassador for the International Living Futures Institute.
+A building rating systems project manager and architect at evolveEA, he is providing certification management services for the Pittsburgh International Airport Multi-Modal Complex, Bridger View Neighborhood Development in Bozeman Montana, and the Greater Pittsburgh Community Food Bank expansion and renovation.
+Ian is also part of the design team for the Rachel Carson EcoVillage, and several projects for Pittsburgh Water & Sewer Authority.
+Ian previously consulted on the LEED Certification for the Gateway Arch Museum expansion and was on the design team for the Net Zero Energy Jan Philips Learning Center.
+He has been an instructor and guest critic at Washington University in St. Louis School of Architecture, assisted in their 2017 solar decathlon submission, and presented to classes as an ambassador for the International Living Futures Institute.